qdm12/courses/Programming languages/Lesson-5/readme.md

 1. Finishing up parameter passing.
 2. The Call Stack.
 See the handout called “Goldberg illustrations of the call stack” in the “Concepts Resources” folder on the course web page.
 3. Introduction to functional programming and recursive thinking.
-If there’s time, I might start talking about Scheme, but am not sure I’ll get to it.